pandeyaakash/Aakash-s-Portfolio/README.md

     <div class="col">
 <span style="font-style:italic;font-size:15px;">June 2017 - May 2018</span>
 <br>
+The final year Engineering project led by me along with 3 other members.
 This project is developed taking in consideration the problems faced by Indian Grapevine famers by a disease called “mealybug”, a group of 4 including me as leader.
-A mobile application and a client server model is developed to recognize this disease using tensorflow libraries and image processing for this purpose.
-We have used MobileNet as our machine learning model and retrained it on the images we have acquired ourselves.
+A mobile application and a client server model was developed to recognize this disease using tensorflow libraries and image processing.
+We used the infamous MobileNetV2 as our machine learning model and retrained it on the images we have acquired ourselves.
 We even worked with ICARG(Indian Council of Agricultural Research Grapvenes) to understand the pseudococcidae (mealybug) better.